tom-jj-G/bikesharing/citibike_analysis.md

 ## The bike-sharing company in Des Moines

-In order to conclude if a bike-sharing comapny in Des Moines makes sense, we analyze multiple factors:
+In order to conclude if a bike-sharing comapny in Des Moines makes sense, we analyzed multiple factors:
 - Comparison between NYC and Des Moines population
+    - What is the population of Des Moines?
+    - How does its population compare to the population of New York City?
+    - Does the population affect the number of people who will use the bike-sharing program?
 - The gender diversity between these cities
+    - What is the gender diversity of Des Moines?
+    - How does it compare to the gender diversity of New York City?
+    - What effect does it have on possible business in Des Moines?
 - The impact of McDonald's locations on ending trips
+    - What is the density of McDonald's in New York City versus Des Moines?
+    - Does this affect where people go in the city?
 - Weather comparison between the two cities
+    - What is the weather in New York City versus Des Moines?
+    - Does is have an impact on possible business in Des Moines?
 - The economic development
+    - What is the economic developement in New York City versus Des Moines?
+    - Does is have an impact on possible business in Des Moines?

 ### Des Moines and NYC population comparison